karmaniverous/stan-cli/.stan/system/stan.todo.md

 ## Completed (recent)

+- Live UI — final-frame persistence (deterministic)
+  - Implemented a deterministic final-frame policy in the live sink: always flush the full table and then render a header‑only bridge (with the hint) before done().
+Guarantees the last update body contains exactly one header line and the hint across terminals.
+  - Files: src/stan/run/progress/sinks/live.ts
 - Loop reversal UX (BORING and wording)
   - In BORING mode, show “[WARN]” instead of the warning glyph for the loop reversal prompt.
   - Change prompt wording to “Abort?” (default Y).
 Non‑TTY and STAN_YES=1 still proceed by default.